-In our 2018 Human Rights Report, ING discloses our human rights management approach, our policies pertaining to human rights, our salient human rights issues, human rights engagements, and our future priorities.
-In our Human Rights Update 2019, we focus on our role as a corporate lender and the outcome of a pilot where we proactively engaged with 29 clients about human rights.
+In our 2018 Human Rights Report, ING disclosed our human rights management approach, our policies on human rights, our salient human rights issues, human rights engagements, and our priorities.
+In 2019, we focused on our role as a corporate lender through a pilot where we took a pre-emptive approach by engaging 29 clients on human rights.

 Human rights and the workplace

 Our business centres around trust, as we can only maintain our stakeholders’ confidence and preserve our company’s reputation by acting with professionalism and integrity.
 This, and more, is all outlined in our Orange Code – our ING set of values and behaviours.